Our Vegetable Garden

 Several years ago the vegetable garden was in need of a make over.
 New lumber replaced the original edging for the beds.
 We scraped off all the weeds and mulch from the pathways, right down to the upside down carpets that underlie all the paths.
 Fresh mulch filled the paths.
 The weeds went into the compost pile and we screened the rotted mulch and it made a great addition to the garden soil.

-Last season the garden provided a bountiful harvest.
-For the first time we grew a number of different kinds of peppers and tomatillos.
 We transplanted lots of seedlings of garden balsam (Impatiens balsamina) from the flower garden and these plants loved being in the vege garden and took over!

 The berry garden yielded lots of red, black and white currants.
 The various gooseberry bushes were laden and the josta berries were great